 Educational:

-to intensify cognitive interest in art and nature;
+intensify cognitive interest in art and nature;

-to provide an understanding of the figurative term "composition";
+provide an understanding of the figurative term “composition”;

-develop the memory, attention and outlook of students;
+develop memory, attention and horizons of students;

 develop creative and artistic thinking, imagination and fantasy;

-enrich vocabulary children.
+enrich lexicon children.

 Educational:

-arouse interest in the creative process;
+stimulate interest in the creative process;

-bring up respect to nature.
+bring up careful attitude to nature.

 Planned results: